xot/ElectraOne/README.md

 There is nothing specific about the design of the mixer apart from the MIDI channel, ELectra One port and CC number assignments of individual controls.
 This means you can freely redesign the mixer to your own needs, e.g one where tracks are layed out horizontally instead of vertically (such that all track controls are active at the same time).

-## Controlling the currently selected device
+## Controlling the currently appointed device

+In Ableton Live, each track typically has a selected device, and usually the selected device on the currently selected track is controlled by a remote control surface.
+This specific selected device is called the *appointed* device (and is indicated by Live using the 'Blue Hand').

-The remote script looks for a preloaded preset for the selected device in ```Devices.py``` and uses that if it exists.
+The remote script looks for a preloaded preset for the appointed device in ```Devices.py``` and uses that if it exists.
 You can add your own favourite preset layout here.
 The easiest way to create such a preset (to ensure that it properly interfaces with this Electra One remote script) is to modify dumps made by this script.
 See [below](##preset-dumps).

 ![Delay preloaded preset](./images/delay.png "Delay preloaded preset")